PCoronas90/PegaK8SCluster/README.md

-# Local Pega Cluster Created Using Docker and Kubernetes
+# Local Pega Cluster Created Using Docker

-This local Pega cluster is deployed using Docker containers orchestrated via Kubernetes.
+This local Pega cluster is deployed using Docker containers.
 The architecture consists of **six containers**, each serving a specific role:

 - **Pega Platform 8.24.0**
 - **pgAdmin** – for managing PostgreSQL databases